Explaining Health Care Reform: Questions About Health Insurance Subsidies

-- Have a household income from one to four times (100%-400% of) the Federal Poverty Level (FPL), which for the 2021 benefit year will be determined based on 2020 poverty guidelines.
-In 2021, the subsidy range in the continental U.S. is from $12,760 to $51,040 for an individual and from $26,200 to $104,800 for a family of four.
+- Have a household income at least equal to the Federal Poverty Level (FPL), which for the 2022 benefit year will be determined based on 2021 poverty guidelines: (Table 1)

 - Not have access to affordable coverage through an employer (including a family member’s employer)

-- Not eligible for coverage through Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or other forms of public assistance
+- Not be eligible for coverage through Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or other forms of public assistance

 - If married, must file taxes jointly in order to qualify

 For the purposes of the premium tax credit, household income is defined as the Modified Adjusted Gross Income (MAGI) of the taxpayer, spouse, and dependents.
 The MAGI calculation includes income sources such as wages, salary, foreign income, interest, dividends, and Social Security.

 |Table 1: Federal Poverty Guidelines for 2022 Coverage Year|